WebstoneHQ/webstone-plugins/CONTRIBUTING.md

 Each package in `webstone/packages/*` contains a `dev` script defined in the `package.json` file.
 This script watches source files and when it detects a change, generates the package's output.
 Often, this is either an `esbuild` or `tsc -w` kind of command.

-As you change packages, the `webstone-dev-app` project has acess to these changes instantly due to the symlink that exists from the Webstone CLI in `webstone-dev-app/node_modules/@webstone/cli` to the `webstone/packages/cli` directory.
+As you change packages, the `webstone-dev-app` project has access to these changes instantly due to the symlink that exists from the Webstone CLI in `webstone-dev-app/node_modules/@webstone/cli` to the `webstone/packages/cli` directory.

 ## Release a package